Kim (song)

-"Kim" is the third song of Eminem about Kim, the first of which is "Searchin'" from his debut album "Infinite", and the second – '97 Bonnie & Clyde" from the album "Slim Shady EP" and "The Slim Shady LP".
+"Kim" is the third song of Eminem about Kim, the first of which is "Searchin'" from his debut album Infinite, and the second "'97 Bonnie & Clyde" from the albums Slim Shady EP and The Slim Shady LP.

 On the clean version of The Marshall Mathers LP, this song is replaced by a clean version of "The Kids" (an unedited version can be found on the CD single of "The Way I Am" along with the UK and deluxe editions of The Marshall Mathers LP).

 Critical reception

 The Rolling Stone album review of The Marshall Mathers LP stated that: